FlavScents AInsights Entry for Alpha-Terpineol (CAS: 98-55-5)

 1. Identity & Chemical Information

 Alpha-terpineol is a monoterpene alcohol commonly used in the flavor and fragrance industry.
 Its IUPAC name is 2-(4-methylcyclohex-3-en-1-yl)propan-2-ol.
-The CAS number for alpha-terpineol is 98-55-5.
-It is also identified by FEMA number 3049.
-Other identifiers include FL number 02.008 and CoE number 146.
-The molecular formula of alpha-terpineol is C10H18O, with a molecular weight of 154.25 g/mol.
-The compound features a hydroxyl group, which contributes to its solubility in water and its characteristic floral and lilac-like odor.
+The CAS number for alpha-terpineol is 98-55-5, and it is recognized by FEMA with the number 3049.
+Other identifiers include the FL number 02.015 and CoE number 146.
+The molecular formula is C10H18O, and it has a molecular weight of 154.25 g/mol.
+Alpha-terpineol contains a hydroxyl group, which contributes to its solubility in water and its characteristic floral and lilac-like odor.

 Citation hooks: FlavScents; PubChem; FEMA